delta-io/delta/README.md

 - To test the uber jar, run `build/sbt coreTest/test`

 ## Hive connector
-This project contains all the code needed to make Hive read Delta Lake tables.
+This project contains all the codes needed to make Hive read Delta Lake tables.
+The connector has two JARs `delta-core-shaded-assembly_<scala_version>-0.1.0.jar` and `hive-delta_<scala_version>-0.1.0.jar`.
+You can use either Scala 2.11 or 2.12.
+The released JARs are available in the [releases](https://github.com/delta-io/connectors/releases) page.
+Please download the JARs for the corresponding Scala version you would like to use.

+You can also use the following instructions to build them.

+### Build JARs

+Please skip this section if you have downloaded the connector JARs.

 - To compile the project, run `build/sbt hive/compile`
 - To test the project, run `build/sbt hive/test`
 - To generate the connector jar run `build/sbt hive/package`